ccokee/eventd-operator/README.md

 The operator works by reconciling `Watcher` objects, which represent the desired state of the system.
 It continuously monitors events in the Kubernetes cluster and compares them against the desired state specified in the `Watcher` object.
 If there is a mismatch, it performs the necessary operations to bring the cluster state closer to the desired state.

 When a `Watcher` object is created, the operator sets up event monitoring for the specified namespace or the entire cluster.
-It also configures the Google Cloud Pub/Sub client and the Telegram bot for sending notifications.

 The operator processes the events by retrieving their details, such as type, resource, description, and age.
-It then publishes the event messages to the configured Google Cloud Pub/Sub topic and sends them to the specified Telegram channel using the Telegram bot.
+It then publishes the event messages and sends them to the specified Telegram channel using the Telegram bot.

 ## Prerequisites